SubramanyaNR/platformatory.github.io/_consulting/modernization.md

 layout: service
 ---

-[Gartner] (# https://www.gartner.com/doc/reprints?id=1-1WN35U1B&ct=191017&st=sb) says- Moderninzation should be Business-Centric, Continuous and Multiplatform.
+<a href= https://www.gartner.com/doc/reprints?id=1-1WN35U1B&ct=191017&st=sb > Gartner </a> says- "Moderninzation should be Business-Centric, Continuous and Multiplatform."
 We witnessed the fact the 2019 was the year hybrid cloud won clearly.
 It is now supported by the 3 major cloud providers.

 ## Goals of Modernization